Knotx/knotx-adapter-archetype/README.md

 # Knot.x Extension Maven Archetype

 Use this archetype to generate a custon _Knot.x_ extension.
+Details regarding the contents of a project generated using this archetype can be found in the `README.md` file in `src/main/resources/archetype-resources` (or in the main directory once a project has been generated).

 ## Building the archetype